Jens-Kluge/ExcelStatisticsAddin/README.md

 # ExcelStatisticsAddin
-This c#.net VSTO project is a simple example for a statistics addin.
+This c#.net VSTO project contains a statistics addin for Microsoft Excel.
+It is written in VS 2019.
 Currently it contains:
 - Integration into the Excel menu
 - Selection of input and output cell ranges using a refedit control
 - Estimating the parameters of a Weibull distribution using Excels goal seeker or the power density method